flowergardn/routify/README.md

 # Routify

-Generate processable JSON data for routes.
+A shitty tool to generate processable JSON data for routes.

 ## Installation